pvtl/docker-dev/README.md

 # Usage (for PHP 8.2): "devin 82"
 # Simply change the numbers for your preferred PHP version (assuming it's installed/enabled)
 devin() {
-  docker exec -it php$1 bash
+  docker exec -it php$1 zsh
 }
 ```